khachapuris/clic/README.md

 ### Number and expression symbols

-The usage of periods `.` and commas `,` in numbers varies by area, so I thought it would be make sense if one could choose what to use for themselves.
+The usage of periods `.` and commas `,` in numbers varies by area, so clic provides a way to configure them based on your personal preferences.
 Each of the following entries in the config signifies a certain role, to which you can assign any symbol (or multiple symbols when allowed).